Emeritus-JForceSolutions/jforce-dev-guildelines/readme.md

 ****

+### No use of any excel by developers can be to create payloads for api and manually hit production data.

 ### 1. Run all necessary apps on your local system

 ### 2. If a new task/card is assigned, go through the whole requirements thoroughly.